nytimes/objective-c-style-guide/README.md

 If there is more than one `#import` statement, group the statements [together](http://ashfurrow.com/blog/structuring-modern-objective-c) (commenting each group is optional).

-Note: For frameworks use the module syntax where possible.
+Note: For modules use the @import syntax where possible.

 ```objc
 // Frameworks